Single Site Gateway Cloning

 The Thermo Fisher Scientific website provides the sequences for their Gateway vectors.
 However they are not available in a useful annotated form.

 If you obtain and import an unannotated Gateway vector sequence then you can use the Geneious Annotate from: tool to identify and annotate various features onto the sequence.
-For more information our tutorial on Transferring annotations which can be downloaded from https://www.geneious.com/tutorials.
+For more information see the Transferring annotations tutorial on Geneious Academy.

 The Geneious Gateway cloning tool requires that Gateway vectors and inserts are annotated with special att annotations.
 For example, an attR1 motif should be annotated with an annotation of Type: AttR1 and Name: attR1.